-IISD Reporting Services, through its ENB Meeting Coverage, has provided daily web updates from POPRC-12.
-In addition, IISD Reporting Services has produced a summary and analysis report from the meeting, which is available in HTML and PDF.
+IISD Reporting Services, through its Earth Negotiations Bulletin (ENB) Meeting Coverage, provided daily web coverage, daily reports, and a summary and analysis report from the 2019 Meetings of the Conferences of the Parties to the Basel, Rotterdam and Stockholm Conventions.
+The summary and analysis report is available in HTML and PDF.

 Photos by IISD/ENB | Kiara Worth

 For photo reprint permissions, please follow instructions at our Attribution Regulations for Meeting Photo Usage Page.